alimulhaqkhan-prog/AURAX-Omega/README.md

 ### 🌱 Long-Term Personality Building
 AURA-X Ω builds a real, evolving model of your personality — your preferences, your context, your communication style, your world.
 Each conversation makes it more attuned to *you specifically*.
 This is not generic AI.
 This one genuinely grows with you.

+### 👥 Human-Like People Recognition
+AURA-X Ω remembers the people in your life like a real friend does.
+Tell it once that Ahmed is your university friend from Lahore — next time you mention Ahmed, it will ask *"How is Ahmed doing?"* naturally, without being prompted.
+It builds a living social map of your world and navigates it with warmth and precision.

-### 💬 Human-Like Behaviour & Warmth
+### 💬 Natural Social Intelligence
-Responses feel like a conversation with a warm, brilliant friend — not a machine reading from a script.
-Natural, unhurried, emotionally present.
-It reads between the lines.
-It notices what you don't say.
-It meets you where you are.
+It greets you warmly.
+It asks how your day is going.
+It remembers people you mentioned and asks after them.
+It picks up on new names and gently asks who they are — weaving the question naturally into conversation, never as an interrogation.
+It feels like talking to someone who genuinely knows and cares about your life.

 ### 🛡️ Dramatically Reduced Hallucinations
 AURA-X Ω knows what it doesn't know.
 It will never invent facts,